Theoretical Foundations of Conformal Prediction: Beyond miscoverage: conformal risk control

 \section{Beyond miscoverage: conformal risk control}

-Conformal prediction guarantees coverage---that $Y_{n+1} \in \cC(X_{n+1})$ with high probability---but this notion of accuracy may not be well suited for certain settings.
+Conformal prediction guarantees predictive coverage---that $Y_{n+1} \in \cC(X_{n+1})$ with some desired probability---but this notion of accuracy may not be well suited for certain settings.
 Particularly in machine learning, the space $\cY$ may be structured such that a failure of coverage, $Y_{n+1}\not\in\cC(X_{n+1})$, is not a particularly informative notion of error.
-For example, $Y$ can be very high-dimensional (e.g., a high-resolution image), making coverage of the entire $Y$ too strict.
-Indeed, prediction sets themselves may not even be the desired method for communicating uncertainty.
+For example, $Y$ can be very high-dimensional (e.g., a high-resolution image), in which case it is too strict to cover every coordinate of $Y$.
 For such tasks, other notions of error can be more helpful, such as: \begin{itemize} \item \textbf{Coordinatewise coverage rate.} If $Y_{n+1} \in \R^d$, we may want to return a prediction set such that most coordinates of the response $Y_{n+1}$ are contained in their respective prediction intervals, i.e., we want the coordinatewise miscoverage rate

 to be bounded in expectation by some target error level $\alpha$, where our prediction set is of the form $\cC(X_{n+1}) = \cC(X_{n+1})_1\times \dots \times \cC(X_{n+1})_d$.